JothikaKumar2501/Scam-FraudResolutionFabric/README.md

 ## 📄 License

-This project is proprietary to ANZ Bank.
+This project is proprietary to XYZ Bank.
 All rights reserved.

 **AWS AI Agent Compliance**: This system meets all AWS-defined AI agent qualifications and demonstrates production-ready deployment on AWS infrastructure.

 ## 🆘 Support

 ### Technical Support
-- **Email**: fraud-detection-support@anz.com
+- **Email**: fraud-detection-support@XYZ.com
 - **Phone**: +61 3 9683 9999
 - **Hours**: 24/7 for critical issues